 Santa Barbara SC has the capacity to provide some scholarship assistance for players’ families with financial need.
 Click here to email your request to league director for scholarship information.

 Rosters.
 Each team’s roster may carry up to a maximum of three (club level) players and a maximum of 3-4 players above league roster size.

 Format.
-Each team will play two games per week (Friday night), unless the number of teams in the division dictates an alternate format.
-Games will be 25 minutes total, unless the division is playing an alternate format.
-This is at the league’s discretion.
+Each team will play approximately 50 minute games per week (Friday nights), unless the number of teams in the division dictates an alternate format.

 Game day.
 Any team can play down one player (example.
 4v4 game you could play 4v3) and still NOT forfeit the game.
 You CANNOT play down two players.
 In the event you do have to forfeit, the game will register as the opponent receiving the maximum of 3 points.
 If one team must forfeit, we will attempt to still play the game using a combination of players from both teams.
 Please arrive to each and every game regardless of how many players you have.

 Forfeit.
 Your team will forfeit the game if you do not have the correct amount of players at kick-off.
 NO EXCEPTIONS.
 The league will start all of the games at the same time, NO EXCEPTIONS.

 Minimum Time.
 Each player on every team must play a minimum of half of each and every game, INCLUDING PLAYOFFS.

 Volunteer Managers.
 Managers are not allowed on the playing field at any time unless to attend to an injured player.
 All Volunteer Managers must complete a Live Scan process or provide a completed receipt within the calendar year prior to the first game.

 Coaches.
 Santa Barbara Sc will have teams in the designated coaching areas on your respective fields